GENERAL TERMS AND CONDITIONS

 - 12.3 Payments by SA to the Contractor in terms of the Contract for services rendered or goods supplied, as applicable, will be, unless otherwise agreed, in Omani Rials, the legal currency of the Sultanate of Oman, by way of electronic funds transfer to the Contractor’s designated bank account.

-- 12.4.1 The original stamped and signed invoice by an authorized signatory must state the following information:
+- 12.4.1.
+The original stamped and signed valid tax invoice by an authorized signatory must state the following information, including:

-- 12.4.1 The original stamped and signed invoice by an authorized signatory must state the following information:
+- 12.4.1.
+The original stamped and signed valid tax invoice by an authorized signatory must state the following information, including:

-- 12.5 The Price shall be payable as per the Purchase Order terms subject to Clauses 12.7, 13 and 26 and any special payment terms.
+- 12.5.
+The Price shall be payable as per the Purchase Order terms subject to Clauses 12.7, 13 and 26 and any special payment terms.
+On receipt of a valid tax invoice, or similar document as prescribed by law, SA shall pay the VAT due on amounts payable, including reimbursements, under this Contract to the Contractor.

-- 12.7 Should SA dispute any amount shown on an invoice SA will, within 21 calendar days of receipt of the invoice, notify the contractor accordingly and attend to pay the undisputed portion, if any, as due in terms of Clause 12.5 subject to the proviso that such part payment does not constitute acceptance of the disputed amount or SA’s liability for the full amount.
+- 12.7.
+Should SA dispute any amount shown on a valid tax invoice SA will, within 21 calendar days of receipt of the valid tax invoice, notify the Contractor accordingly and attend to pay the undisputed portion, if any, as due in terms of Clause 12.5 subject to the proviso that such part payment does not constitute acceptance of the disputed amount or SA’s liability for the full amount.

-- 12.7.1 The Contractor is obliged to, after the Parties jointly review any errors or exceptions on the Contractor’s invoice, correct and adjust the relevant invoice to account for same and/or refund overpayments.
+- 12.7.1.
+The Contractor is obliged to, after the Parties jointly review any errors or exceptions on the Contractor’s valid tax invoice, correct and adjust the relevant valid tax invoice to account for same and/or refund overpayments.

 - 13.1 SA may deduct from money due or to be due to the Contractor all: